Filter by score

 Download cloud icon

-This is Century Initiative’s 3rd annual National Scorecard on Canada’s Growth and Prosperity.
-The Scorecard assesses 39 indicators across six focus areas.
+This is Century Initiative’s 4th annual National Scorecard on Canada’s Growth and Prosperity.
+This Scorecard assesses 40 indicators across 6 focus areas.
 It provides a strategic window into where Canada leads, remains on track, needs to focus attention, or is falling behind on the issues that will influence Canada’s future.

 Focus Areas